eh58/HarvestVariants_AutoPipe/README.md

 │   ├── suggester
 │   └── xml
 ```
-where the xml files (including both the original files and pretty print files converted after xml_pp tool will be stored in the `xml` folder, and the SRA ID list txt files will be stored in the suggester folder, etc.)
+where the xml files (including both the original files and pretty print files converted after using xml_pp tool) will be stored in the `xml` folder, and the SRA ID list txt files will be stored in the suggester folder, etc.)

 The email and api_key parameters are optional.
 You don't need an email address of registered NCBI account or the API Key associated with the account to run the tool.
 However, it's highly recommended to do so as NCBI Entrez gives permission to access up to 10 requests per second to E-utilities